Connecting with the power of nature to defend the earth

 Connection with wild nature is an important aid to developing an ecological sensibility and sense of connection with the web of life.
 This can support action towards a sustainable future for all.
 These experiences can be nourishing, enriching, and can demand that we radically re-orientate our sense of who and what we are.
 This course will help us to remember and refuel – to regain the power and nourishment that comes from recollecting who we are and what we are part of.

-The course will be hosted in collaboration with the Ecodharma Centre and held at High Heathercome, on the edge of the Dartmoor National Park, an extraordinary and wild place.
-From this supportive base, Nature Based Practice and Learning can help us step out of the human-centred world for a while – to wander deep into tangled woodland, to lie on mossy rocks, to clamber up lofty tors and granite hill-tops weathered over the last ten million years, to traverse blanket bogs, heaths and meadows and maybe catch sight of more-than-human kin in the form of otter, greater horseshoe bat, buzzard, skylark.
-There, in these places, we find connection with something larger than ourselves.
+The course will be hosted at our site in Catalunya, in an extraordinary and wild place.
+From this supportive base, Nature Based Practice and Learning can help us step out of the human-centred world for a while – to wander deep into tangled woodland, to lie on mossy rocks, to sit in limestone caves, to traverse lofty ridges, and to loll on the edge of trickling streams.
+There we find something else.

 Who is it aimed at?